Bulcsú Révész

-Bulcsú Révész (born 1 January 2007) is a Hungarian professional snooker player.
+Bulcsú Révész (born 1 January 2007) is a Hungarian former professional snooker player.
 He is the first ever professional snooker player from Hungary.

 In February 2024 he won the 2024 WSF World Junior Championship, and with it earned a two-year card on the World Snooker Tour starting with 2024–25 snooker season.

 Career

 In 2019, competing as a 12-year-old, Révész made the last-16 of the six-red snooker event at the EBSA European Championships.
 He reached the quarter-finals of the EBSA European Snooker Open, where he lost out to the eventual winner Kristján Helgason from Iceland.
 That year, he was runner-up at the under-16 European Championship and the under-16 World Championship, and finished third at the under-21 World Championship.
 He was defeated by Liam Davies in the final of the 2022 World Open Under-16 Snooker Championships.
 The following year, he became European under-18 snooker champion, defeating Liam Pullen in the final of the 2023 EBSA European Snooker Championships.